Codecademy/docs/content/php/concepts/string-functions/terms/sprintf/sprintf.md

 ---
 Title: 'sprintf()'
-Description: 'Returns a string with the specified formatting.'
+Description: 'Returns a string with a specified formatting.'
 Subjects:
   - 'Computer Science'
   - 'Web Design'